 Moving to a cloud data platform

 CIOs often find it difficult to predict the peak usages of their enterprise, making it likely that they will overprovision their data warehouses to avoid performance problems.
-As a result, the case to modernize data resources and move them to a cloud data platform that can quickly scale seems obviously beneficial.
+As a result, the case to modernise data resources and move them to a cloud data platform that can quickly scale seems obviously beneficial.

-However, many CIOs are slow to give up on more than six decades of running and maintaining their workloads on-premises.
+However, many CIOs are slow to give up on more than six decades of running and maintaining their workloads on-prem.
 To stay on top of their data, enterprises need to do a cost-benefit analysis for a potential switch to a cloud data platform.
 Fundamentally, they need to decide if the cost of migration and new licenses outweighs the cost of overprovisioning and long-term operations.

 What is the architecture of a cloud data platform?